Cofer Black: Post 9/11: Global War on Terror

-Later Black used the same technique to impress the Russians.
+Black and Armitage then flew to Moscow to seek help from Russian diplomatic and intelligence officers, as Afghanistan was in their sphere of influence.
+The Russians indicated their willingness to help and would not obstruct CIA activities.
+They warned Black about guerilla fighters being a major problem for the Russian army in Afghanistan, and provided a team to the CIA to assist with extensive on-the-ground intelligence, especially about topography and caves.

-The CIA geared up to take the lead in the attack on al-Qaeda and the Taliban in Afghanistan.
-The NALT team, led by Gary Schroen, entered the country once more on September 26, 2001.
+The CIA geared up to take the lead in the attack on Al Qaeda and the Taliban in Afghanistan.
+The Northern Afghanistan Liaison Team, led by Gary Schroen, entered the country on September 26, 2001.
 A new branch was added to the CTC—CTC Special Operations, or CTC/SO.
 Hank Crumpton, the former head of CTC operations, was recalled to head it.
 Black told him, "Your mission is to find al-Qa'ida, engage it, and destroy it."

-Testifying at the Congressional Joint Inquiry into the September 11 attacks in 2002, Black eschewed the offer of anonymity because "I want to look the American people in the eye."
+Testifying at the Congressional Joint Inquiry into the September 11 attacks in 2002, Black declined the offer of anonymity because "I want to look the American people in the eye."